susd1234/nvidia-crewai-agentic-app-1-v4/README.md

 - Generates MDX documentation files with rich content and examples
 - Includes Mermaid diagrams to visualize complex concepts
 - Provides a FastAPI interface for integrating with other applications
+- Features a user-friendly Gradio UI for easy interaction

 ## Installation